What difference does it make if I join the church, as long as I attend regularly and support its programs?

 God’s glory is displayed in and to the world as the world watches the church community.
 We are being observed as individuals, but also the church is being observed in the way it functions and contributes to the extended outer community.

-An individual cannot be the “holy temple in the Lord” all by himself.
-An individual cannot display Christ’s life—changing power to transform a person if there are no to other people around!
+An individual cannot be the “holy temple in the Lord” all by him or herself.
+An individual cannot display Christ’s life-changing power to transform a person if there are no other people around!

 - In the local church, God gathers all of the spiritual gifts and distributes them to all types of people, who then apply them in uplifting other Christians in their personal walks.